yomi-wan/favouriting/README.md

 4. Create interaction link, for the favouriting and unfavouriting.
 Give it the class of 'fav-btn' style the default state. eg. empty heart icon
 5. Next add a combo class of 'fav' for the favourite state & style eg. filled in heart icon
 6. remove combo class and publish.

+### If would want a favourites only listing

+You will need these two extra steps.

+1. Add class 'only-fav' to the Collection Item
+2. style with Display None.